 The auxiliary encoder inputs can be used for general use.
-The controller has one auxiliary encoder which consists of two inputs, channel A and channel B. The auxiliary encoder inputs are mapped to the inputs 81 and 82.
-The Aux encoder inputs are not available when the controller is configured for step and direction outputs (stepper).
+For each axis, the controller has one auxiliary encoder and each auxiliary encoder consists of two inputs, channel A and channel B. The auxiliary encoder inputs are mapped to the inputs 81-96.
+The Aux encoder inputs are not available for any axis that is configured for step and direction outputs (stepper).

-Each input from the auxiliary encoder is a differential line receiver and can accept voltage levels between ± 12 volts.
-The inputs have been configured to accept TTL level signals.
+Each input from the auxiliary encoder is a differential line receiver and can accept voltage levels between ±12 V. The inputs have been configured to accept TTL level signals.
 To connect TTL signals, simply connect the signal to the + input and leave the - input disconnected.
 For other signal levels, the '-' input should be connected to a voltage that is $\sim \frac{1}{2}$ of the full voltage range (for example, connect the '-' input to the 5 volts on the Galil if the signal is 0 - 12V logic).